lindlym/online-chatroom/README.md

 6. You can type into the chatbox and have a conversation (this is demonstrated with your partner).
 7. The user should be able to select a background color for their messages and it automatically makes the text either white or black.
 8. All users should be able to see who is in the chatroom (a list of users somewhere on the interface).

-9. The site will be deployed to Heroku, the naming for the URL will be `name1-name2-chatroom.herokuapp.com`, where name1 and name2 are the first names of you and your partner.
-This will be a process that you will **research on your own**, it will not be covered in class, you'll learn how to deploy it from the CLI!
+**NOTE: The site will be deployed to Heroku, the naming for the URL will be `name1-name2-chatroom.herokuapp.com`, where name1 and name2 are the first names of you and your partner.
+This will be a process that YOU WILL RESEARCH ON YOUR OWN, it will not be covered in class!
+You'll learn how to deploy it from the CLI!**

 ## Bonus #1